gabeklein/expressive-mvc/README.md

 </br>

-#### ... and more, all with type safety and code-assist, out of the box.
+#### And you can do more, all with type safety and code-assist, out of the box.

 </br>